-The accompanying financial statements of the Canadian Scholarship Trust Founders' Plan (the "Plan") are prepared by management and are approved by the Board of Directors (the "Board") of the Canadian Scholarship Trust Foundation (the "Foundation").
+The accompanying financial statements of the Canadian Scholarship Trust Individual Savings Plan (the "Plan") were prepared by management and approved by the Board of Directors (the "Board") of Canadian Scholarship Trust Foundation (the "Foundation").
 Management is responsible for the information and representations contained in these financial statements.
 The Board of Directors is responsible for reviewing and approving the financial statements and overseeing management's performance of its financial reporting responsibilities.